TonyPhipps/tech-notes/3dprinting.md

 Like miniature figures with small surface area touching the bed... going
 - Ensure bed is clean.
 Initial adhesion could have been poor due to dust.
 - Consider adding a brim

+# Matte and Silk Filament
+You can typically print the same normal/satin filament as matte by reducing the temperature, or silk by increasing the temperature.
+As such, you should print filaments specifically designed as matte with lower temps, and silk as higher temps.